Yuchy-Zhao/Yuchy-Zhao.github.io/_pages/about.md

 Design a hierarchical association algorithm to utilize head and body cues for multi-object tracking.
 Mentor: [Prof. Lu Fang](http://www.luvision.net/) and [Prof. Ruqi Huang](https://rqhuang88.github.io/)

-# 💡 Personal Projects
+# 💡 Projects
 <span class='anchor' id='personal-projects'></span>

 * **Interactive General Object Grasping (Internship Program)** *2024.04 – 2024.07*
-Design an interactive general object grasping system for robotics in open world environment.
+Develop an interactive general object grasping system for robotic applications in open-world.
 Employ SAM for interactive target localization and GraspNet for general object grasping.
 Project Page: [GraspAnything](https://yuchy-zhao.github.io/graspanything)

 * **Scene Reconstruction and Understanding for Intelligent Interaction (B.S.
 Thesis)** *2021.11 – 2022.08*
-Propose a real-time system for indoor scene reconstruction, segmentation, and simplification.
+Design a real-time system for indoor scene reconstruction, segmentation, and simplification.
-Design local and global interaction patterns to enhance  3D perception of the visually impaired people.
+Develop local and global interaction patterns to improve 3D perception for visually impaired people.
 Project Page: [AutoExplore](https://yuchy-zhao.github.io/autoexplore)

+* **3D Reconstruction of Animals from Single Color Images** *2020.10 - 2021.05*
+Employ a parametric model SMAL for 3D reconstruction of animals from a  single color image.
+Predict the shape and pose parameters using the skeletal and contour information of animals.